On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Overall iteration complexity analysis

 \section{Overall iteration complexity analysis}

-Implementing {the inexact augmented Lagragian algorithm} involves performing inner and outer loops, where each outer loop corresponds to {one update of the Lagrange multiplier} according to Step~2 in Algorithm~\ref{Alg: ALM}, while the inner loops correspond to iterations of the scheme employed to compute {$x_{k+1}$ as in {Step~1}}.
+Implementing {the inexact augmented Lagragian algorithm} involves performing inner and outer loops, where each outer loop corresponds to {one update of the Lagrange multiplier} according to Step~2 in {IPALM}, while the inner loops correspond to iterations of the scheme employed to compute {$x_{k+1}$ as in {Step~1} of {IPALM}}.
 Hence, to {assess} the overall {computational} complexity of {our inexact} augmented Lagrangian approach, it is essential to specify the algorithm used for inner optimization.
-We assume that
+We assume that where {the functions $p$ and $q$ represent the \emph{smooth} and \emph{nonsmooth} parts of $f$}, respectively.
+Then, {according to}~\eqref{Aug_L_forrho},